Autoimmune retinopathy: Plasmapheresis

 Plasmapheresis involves separating blood into two parts - blood cells and plasma.
 The blood plasma components, such as the antibodies, are treated outside of the body.
 After removal of the disease-associated antibodies, the blood cells and plasma are transfused back into the body.
 Response to this treatment depends on how much retinal damage has been done.
 Patients who respond positively show significant visual gains.

 Corticosteroids

 Corticosteroids are administered through IV or orally.
 They cause lymphocytopenia, a condition where white blood cell levels are abnormally low.
 Corticosteroids cause white blood cell death, lowering their numbers throughout the body.
 They also cause white blood cells to recirculate away from the area of damage (the retina).
 This minimizes damage caused by the antibodies produced by the white blood cells.
-Often, this is treatment is combined with plasmapheresis.
+Often, this treatment is combined with plasmapheresis.
 Instead of treating the plasma and blood cells, they are replaced with a healthy donor mixture.
 Patients who respond positively show improved visual fields and an almost complete disappearance of anti-retinal antibodies.

+Management

+Since AIR is a chronic, rare, and often misunderstood disease, there is not yet a standardized management protocol and most are only in preliminary stages.
+Once a confirmed diagnosis is made for AIR, there is not much can can be done to impact the final outcome, which depends on type of antibody present.
+However, there are some management methods that suggest to be successful.
+Immunosuppression therapy uses corticosteroids and other immunomodulatory drugs to stabilize the disease.
+In some cases though, this therapy has shown minor visual recovery.
+Plasmapheresis, which is used to decrease photoreceptor damage, has been used in combination with immunomodulators and showed some improvement in visual properties.
+While using immunosuppression therapy, antioxidant supplementation can prevent against retinal degeneration by providing necessary vitamins and minerals for retinal health.
+Overall, there is no standardized management protocol, but studies suggest that a combination of methods would be the most successful.
+The primary issue with AIR diagnosis is acceptance of progressive vision loss and navigation of its effect on daily life.